Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 Tears welled up in my eyes as I type these words.

 I know its just as hard for you to read as it is for me to type.
-Check out the full article by the Food Empowerment Project for more about the life of a dairy cow.

-Now that you know of 5 reasons to go dairy free, are ready to learn how to actually do it with nutrition in mind?
+Now that you know of 5 reasons to go dairy free, are your ready to learn how to actually do it with nutrition in mind?

 You’re in luck, because you are about to read a Dietitian written “how to” guide that will rock the yogurt out of your fridge (well, at least the dairy containing kind 😉 ).